Financial-Times/o-brand/README.md

 ### oBrandDefine

-A component must first define the configuration for its supported brands.
+A component defines configuration for each of its supported brands.
+The default brand `master` must be defined.
 To do that use the mixin `oBrandDefine`.

-First the default brand `master` must be defined for the component.

 Brand configuration comprises of variables and settings.
 As explained below.
 - [`variables`](#brand-variables)